Oaxaca en la historia y en el mito: A Militia Fighting for the Conservative Cause

 For the most part, the mural is about the liberal traditions of Mexico and Oaxaca, however, the image below illustrates a Oaxacan militia on the Royalist side of the War of Independence.
 It was organized by Bishop Antonio Bergosa y Jordán, of Antequera, a leader in the Inquisition in Mexico.
-It was derisively called De la Mermelada.
-Apparently, at the time of the War of Independence, Mexicans made marmalade, matching the purple uniforms worn by the militia soldiers in the picture below.
+The militia unit was derisively called De la Mermelada.
+Apparently, at the time of the War of Independence, Oaxacans made colorful marmalade, matching the purple uniforms worn by the militia soldiers in the picture below.

 The War of Independence in Oaxaca

 When the War of Independence opened 18,000 people lived in Oaxaca.
 They were mostly mestizos (of both Indigenous and European descent).
 Initially, the local government was staunchly loyal to the Spanish Crown.
 But there was some support for Independence and it grew.

 The image below is from the top right corner of the panel.
 Two elements to note are José María Morelos y Pavón and below him, the Virgin of Guadeloupe flying from the standard.